ignc-research/arena-rosnav/arena_navigation/arena_local_planner/evaluation/scripts/quantitative/readme.md

 - -- nosubtitle
 	- flag: dont show the local planner/waypoint generator in the subtitle, NOTE: can be usefull if you dont have many waypoint generators

+# Remarks
-Remark 1:
+- Remark 1:
 This script can be used to plot e.g. 5 local planner-waypoint generator combinations.
 Therefore specify in the main function of the script every combination as planners as well as classic planners.
 "classic" should the only waypoint generator.
 The script might then show errors, when trying to run this script with --byplanner flag.

-Remark 2:
+- Remark 2:
 When json files are missing, the script will substitute the missing files with zero vectors and print a message in the console.

-Remark 3:
+- Remark 3:
 The flags --latex and --csv are sufficient to provide once.

-Remark 4:
+- Remark 4:
 When an KeyError occures its mostly involving the labels and/or color dictionary.
 Check your mappings whether they are complete.

-If you want to get every possible plots:
+- If you want to get every possible plots:
 ```
 python sim_evaluation_v2.py [path] --metrics time success path collision --quantity obs
 python sim_evaluation_v2.py [path] --metrics time success path collision --quantity vel